blueburrito24/obsidiannotes/Wishlist.md

 	*These two are general spending budgets.
 They can be for anything from [[Wishlist]] or Game Wishlist or [[Comics Wishlist.base]]*
 	See Wishlist Archives for stuff I've already bought.
-- [ ] I will use money from selling my SHF Toei Spidey and Revo 1.0 Spidey to buy SHF 24K Vegeta + the stuff I need to recast his hairsculpt to use on BHT Buu Saga Vegeta + tools to remove eyes from faces.
+- [ ] I will use money from selling my SHF Toei Spidey and Revo 1.0 Spidey to buy SHF old battle armour Vegeta + the stuff I need to recast his hairsculpt to use on BHT Buu Saga Vegeta + tools to remove eyes from faces.
+(Total 86.04)
+	I can also buy the EoZ clothes off aliexpress and still have 25.83 left over.

 	I also listed my ML 12 Inch Spider-Man and Monster Venom, if they sell I should have about 100 which I can use to buy cooler and eoz goku (but without ssj3 heads) for a total of 105.47.